 - In the sequel to the above, Scooby-Doo! and the Witch's Ghost Shaggy runs into a real witch, or the ghost of her, and tries this.
 She just glared at Shaggy.

 - In a scene near the end of Transformers: The Movie, a number of anonymous Cybertronian robots are shown dissolving in a pit of molten metal inside Unicron's "belly", in order to set up a Big Damn Heroes moment when Daniel and the Autobots come to rescue the ones we actually care about.
 Their demise is accompanied by the usual splashing, struggling, then turning cherry red and sinking out of sight.

-- The Type-D version happened to Rasputin in Don Bluth's Anastasia when the heroine smashed the artifact he gained his power from.
+- Happened to Rasputin in Don Bluth's Anastasia when the heroine smashed the artifact he gained his power from.
 It's been foreshadowed several times that he's technically a zombie, and the relic is the only thing keeping him alive, so it was pretty obvious this would happen.

 Films — Live-Action